-Certainly God had a deep purpose and lesson for us in it.
-And certainly it was not to condone or belittle the dreadfulness of David's sin.
-Perhaps it was another beautiful illustration of the divine principle that if there is true repentance, God will bring good out of evil, after there has been appropriate punishment, faithfully submitted to.
-When God must punish heavily He compensates.
+Perhaps it was another beautiful illustration of the divine principle that if there is true repentance, God will bring good out of the evil, after there has been appropriate punishment, humbly and faithfully submitted to.
+When God must punish heavily, He compensates.

-Contrast the two children of David and Bathsheba, the first manifested His wrath.
-It must die, because of David's sin.

-But Solomon it is especially recorded that God loved, and personally named him to commemorate that love-Jedidiah.

-Would it not be to show the fullness of God's forgiveness-the fullness of the restored communion and fellowship?
+Contrast these 2 children of Bathsheba.
+The first manifested His wrath: it must die, because of David's sin.
+But Solomon it is especially recorded that God loved, and personally named him to commemorate that love.
+Would it not be to show the fulness of God's forgiveness-the fulness of the restored communion and fellowship?

 The fellowship of God was the most important thing in the world to David.
-It was life itself.

-"There is none upon earth that I desire before Thee" (Psalm 73:25).
+It was life itself- "There is none on earth I desire before Thee."

-The especial choice and favouring of Solomon would be a gracious and greatly needed gesture of love from God that reconciliation was complete.

-As the wise woman of Tekoah said to David, in words that-like those of Caiaphas-go far beyond the meaning and understanding of the original speaker-even to encompass the whole sweep of God's purpose.
+The especial choice and favouring of Solomon would be a gracious and greatly needed gesture of love from God that reconciliation was now complete.
+As the wise woman of Tekoah said to David, in words that-like those of Caiaphas-go far beyond the meaning and understanding of the original speaker, even to encompass the whole sweep of God's purpose-

-"Neither doth God respect any person yet doth He devise means that His banished be not expelled from Him" (2 Samuel 14:14).
+"Neither doth God respect any person: yet doth He devise means that His banished be not expelled from Him."

-God hath, in His love, devised the means, and we meet this morning in commemoration of it.
-Let us ever thank Him for it-thank Him with the offering He asks-a living sacrifice.
+God hath, in His love, devised the means: and we meet this morning in worshipful commemoration of it.
+Let us ever thank Him for it-thank Him with the offering He asks: a living sacrifice.